Louisa McCune

-Louisa Douglas McCune (born 1970) is a philanthropy executive and magazine editor, working in the contemporary arts and animal well-being.
-She is the executive director of the Kirkpatrick Foundation in Oklahoma City, Oklahoma, where she is engaged with arts and culture, education, animal well-being, environmental conservation, and historic preservation.
-Under McCune's direction, the foundation has established two major animal well-being initiatives for the state of Oklahoma, to make the state “the safest and most humane place to be an animal by 2032” (launched in 2012), and to increase Oklahoma's cat and dog "live release" rate to 90 percent by 2025 (launched in 2018).
+Louisa Douglas McCune (May 11, 1970 – August 10, 2024) was a philanthropy executive and magazine editor, working in the contemporary arts and animal well-being.
+She was the executive director of the Kirkpatrick Foundation in Oklahoma City, Oklahoma, where she was engaged with arts and culture, education, animal well-being, environmental conservation, and historic preservation.
+Under McCune's direction, the foundation has established two major animal well-being initiatives for the state of Oklahoma, to make the state "the safest and most humane place to be an animal by 2032" (launched in 2012), and to increase Oklahoma's cat and dog "live release" rate to 90 percent by 2025 (launched in 2018).
 Both of these efforts are a part of the foundation's Safe & Humane initiative.

-McCune is also the editor in chief and co-founder of ArtDesk, a contemporary arts magazine published quarterly by the Kirkpatrick Foundation.
-Her background in publishing and editing includes a thirteen-year term as editor in chief of Oklahoma Today (1997-2011), preceded by an internship at Harper’s Magazine and freelance work for The American Benefactor, Worth, George, Mirabella, New York, Green, and Harper’s Magazine’s Franklin Square Press Fools for Scandal: How the Media Invented Whitewater.
-Her first job in journalism was at the Enid News & Eagle (1994-1995), as a general assignment reporter.
-McCune's most recent publishing project is Love Can Be: A Literary Collection About Our Animals (Kirkpatrick Foundation, 2018), which she co-edited with Teresa Miller.
+McCune was also the editor in chief and co-founder of ArtDesk, a contemporary arts magazine published quarterly by the Kirkpatrick Foundation.
+Her background in publishing and editing includes a thirteen-year term as editor in chief of Oklahoma Today (1997–2011), preceded by an internship at Harper's Magazine and freelance work for The American Benefactor, Worth, George, Mirabella, New York, Green, and Harper's Magazine's Franklin Square Press Fools for Scandal: How the Media Invented Whitewater.
+Her first job in journalism was at the Enid News & Eagle (1994–1995), as a general assignment reporter.
+McCune's last publishing project was Love Can Be: A Literary Collection About Our Animals (Kirkpatrick Foundation, 2018), which she co-edited with Teresa Miller.
 The book was distributed by the University of Oklahoma Press.

-McCune has often credited a number of influencers in her work, including Christian Keesee (chairman, Kirkpatrick Foundation), Steven Walker (principal, Walker Creative), Joan Henderson (former publisher, Oklahoma Today), and Lewis Lapham (editor, Lapham's Quarterly).
+McCune often credited a number of influencers in her work, including Christian Keesee (chairman, Kirkpatrick Foundation), Steven Walker (principal, Walker Creative), Joan Henderson (former publisher, Oklahoma Today), and Lewis Lapham (editor, Lapham's Quarterly).

+McCune died August 10, 2024, aged 54, from cancer.

 Education

 McCune graduated from Enid High School in 1988 from her hometown of Enid, Oklahoma.
-She studied at Colorado Mountain College from 1988–89, and then the University of Colorado, Boulder, from 1989-90.
+She studied at Colorado Mountain College from 1988 to 1989, and then the University of Colorado, Boulder, from 1989 to 1990.
 In 1992 she graduated with a bachelor's degree from San Francisco State University.